aws-samples/chime-sdk-meetings-demo-nextjs-appsync-cognito-cdk/README.md

 We use AppSync, a managed GraphQL service for backend API, enabling a realtime notification when a user is called, and other serverless services to reduce heavy lifting of managing servers.

 ### How to use
 When you open this web app, you need first to sign up a Cognito user.
-After sign in to the user, a page like the below image will be shown.
+After signing in to the user, a page like the below image will be shown.

 ![gui](imgs/gui.png)

-The top text box shows your Cognito user ID, which is used as a kind of a "phone number" in this sample.
-When you call to a user, you must specify a target's user ID in the next text field.
+The top text box `MyID` shows your Cognito user ID, which is used like a "phone number" in this case.
+When you want to make a call to a user, you must specify a target's user ID in the next text field `Target ID`.
-When you input the target user ID and click the `CALL` button, a meeting is created and the target user is notified.
+When you input the target user ID and click the `CALL` button, a meeting is created and the target user is notified via AppSync subscription.
+Note that the receiver must open the page before a call is made to receive a notfication; otherwise the call is discarded.

 If the target user clicked the `RECEIVE A CALL` button, they will also join the meeting and can start a one-on-one call.